devraj89/Deep-Learning-Resources/NLP Tutorials.md

 [9] https://github.com/keon/seq2seq

+II.
 For image to caption generation
 ------------------------------------
 Show and Tell
 -------------